 - It limits competition and makes it possible for you to easily undercut price-gougers.

 - It allows your existing clients to call on you as a go-to expert in a particular field.

 - It saves you time and effort (you don’t spend as long conducting research or waiting for clients to respond to your bids).

 - It unlocks new opportunities, such as working on industry-specific translation jobs.

 At the same time, however, you need to make sure that you will be able to translate with the right level of expertise in the niche you choose.
 Devote time and effort to a particular area of expertise so that you can become a true subject-matter expert.

 Why Do Expert Translators Charge Premium Rates?

 Quality costs more.
 It’s as simple as that.
 Translators who specialise in a particular field become masters of it and deliver superior service.
 In other words, experts charge more because they give more!

 A specialised translator will offer wisdom and solutions that will allow clients to achieve their goals faster and more successfully.
 Expert translators save their clients’ time and money because their translations are accurate, useful, and tailored to the client’s objectives.
 Such value costs more upfront because it’s an investment rather than an expense.
 After all… buy cheap, buy twice!

-The areas in which there seem to be fewer specialised translators are varied.
-They include literature, travel and tourism, transcription, audiovisual/entertainment, and video-games.
-This doesn’t mean, however, that these are fields demanding little amount of translation work.
+The areas in which there seem to be fewer specialised translators include literature, travel and tourism, and audiovisual/entertainment.
+This doesn’t mean, however, that these are fields demanding little translation effort.
 Rather, it means that not as many linguists have specialised in them as in the technical, legal, or marketing translation fields.